Wrist Inflammation

 Inflammation involves an active inflammatory process with symptoms such as swelling, redness, and warmth, while overuse can cause pain without these signs.

-How long should I rest my wrist if it is inflamed?
+How long should I rest my wrist if it's inflamed?

-The amount of rest varies depending on the severity, but it is important to rest until symptoms subside and to gradually return to activity with caution.
+Rest time varies depending on the severity, but it's important to rest until symptoms decrease and to gradually return to activity with caution.

 Can I exercise with wrist inflammation?

-It is best to avoid activities that aggravate the pain.
-Consult a physiotherapist for customized exercises.
+It's best to avoid activities that worsen the pain.
+Consult a physiotherapist for tailored exercises.

-When should I seek treatment for wrist inflammation?
+When should I seek medical care for wrist inflammation?

 If symptoms do not improve with self-care within a few days or if the pain is severe, you should contact healthcare for an assessment.